Basic principles of time-domain thermoreflectance (TDTR)

 Data analysis

 The lock-in amplifier outputs the in-phase Vin (the real part of the output) and out-of-phase Vout (the imaginary part of the output) at the modulation frequency.
-Vin and Vout represent the amplitude and phase of the thermoreflectance signal, which are given as R = −Vin/Vout and φ = tan-1(Vout/Vin), respectively.
+The amplitude (R) and phase (φ) of the thermoreflectance signal are expressed as R = −Vin/Vout and φ = tan-1(Vout/Vin), respectively.
 The thermal properties are evaluated by fitting either of them using a thermal-transport model and adjusting the free parameters (unknown thermal properties).

 Regarding the multilayered film sample, there are several unknown thermal properties, such as the volumetric heat capacity C, in-plane thermal conductivity Kr, cross-plane thermal conductivity Kz, and interface conductance G. In most cases, a large laser spot size (5–20 μm) and high modulation frequency (1–10 MHz) are selected as the measurement conditions, which results in quasi-one-dimensional thermal transport.
 In this case, the TDTR signals are most sensitive to the thermal properties in the cross-plane direction, and both Kz and G can thus be determined simultaneously.